okfn/ckanext-social/README.rst

 The Social extension allows site visitors to share pages on social networking sites.

-NOTE: This extension requires can version 1.7 or higher.
+NOTE: This extension requires ckan version 1.7 or higher.

 Activating and Installing
 -------------------------